AustinCodingAcademy/JS211-8week-ebook/ebook-folder/docs/preCourse/firstRepo.md

 # Date & Time Repo

+  > Try as hard as you can to complete this assignment so you can bring it to class for review.
+This will be your first assignment in JS211.

 - [ ] Go to your `devFolder` or create a new folder to work in like `JS211-Projects` or something: `mkdir JS211-Projects`
 - [ ] Fork this [repo](https://github.com/AustinCodingAcademy/JS211_CurrentDateTimeProject.git)
 - [ ] Clone it: `git clone https://github.com/AustinCodingAcademy/JS211_CurrentDateTimeProject.git`